 The U.S. executed its first air attack on Germany during World War II.

 The U.S. began rationing shoes, cooking oil, canned foods, meat, cheese, and butter.

-President Franklin D. Roosevelt ordered 48-hour minimum work week in war industry.
+President Franklin D. Roosevelt ordered a 48-hour minimum work week in the war industry.

 Japanese troops evacuated Guadalcanal, which ended the fierce fighting on the Solomon Islands in the Pacific.